Jarl-Bjoern/Yggdrasil/README.md

   - Improved rust updater
   - Improved red teaming category
   - Improved firewall settings
+  - New alias for clearing the terminal
   - New alias for important pentesting url opening
+  - New custom configs for screenrc and tmux
   - Outsourcing of the documentation to the Yggdrasil wiki
-  - New custom configs for screenrc and tmux

 <div align="center">
 ➡️ <a href="https://github.com/Jarl-Bjoern/Yggdrasil/blob/main/Information/Changelog/full.md">